Guest blog by Wayne de Wet – Multiple Award Winning Decorator

 Hammerite smooth black aerosol

-As a multiple award winning professional decorator with 35 years in the trade, I have used virtually every paint stripper on the market.
+As a multiple award-winning professional decorators with 35 years in the trade, I have used virtually every paint stripper on the market.

 But for this “Special Project” I wanted to find out what was recommended in interiors